remotion-dev/remotion/packages/docs/docs/non-seekable-media.md

 If you see the following error in the console:

 ```
 The media [URL] does not seem to support seeking.
 Remotion cannot properly handle it.
 Please see https://remotion.dev/docs/non-seekable-media for assistance.
 ```

+## Meaning

-it means you have provided a video or audio that cannot be seeked to an arbitrary time.
+It means you have provided a video or audio that cannot be seeked to an arbitrary time.
 The cause for this is that when requesting the media file, either:

 - No `Content-Range` HTTP header has been sent by the server, making it impossible for the browser and therefore for Remotion to seek the media.
-- No `Content-Length` HTTP header has been sent by the server.
+- No `Content-Length` HTTP header has been sent by the server, also preventing seeking.
 - The file does not support [Faststart](https://www.videoconverterfactory.com/tips/mp4-fast-start.html)

 ## Reproduction